lemoncheesecake/lemoncheesecake/doc/getting-started.rst

     - ``lemoncheesecake.api`` is imported as a module aliased to ``lcc`` and contains the complete lemoncheesecake API needed to write tests

-    - ``lemoncheesecake.matching`` is imported using a wildcard import to make matching operations more natural to read:
+    - ``lemoncheesecake.matching`` is imported using a wildcard import to make matching operations more pleasant to read:

       .. code-block:: python